-Engraved Commando Fork Top Nuts - Standard size, aluminum nuts that have been anodized black and laser engraved "Norton".
+Engraved Commando Fork Tube Top Bolts - Black anodized factory size aluminum bolts engraved "Norton".
 Photo to follow. #C0002 - $46.95 pr.

 Front Spindle & Nuts - Spindles and nuts for the 1961 up Featherbed and Commando models differ only in the threads used.
 The spindles illustrated are stainless steel, carbon steel versions and can be found in our Factory Parts list.
 A lighter (lower photo) spindle has been made and may be available at a later date.
 Factory and Stainless Steel spindle nuts can be found on those web pages.
 Lightweight, aluminum versions Are listed below.

 Dust Covers - These parts are used to protect the wheel bearings and/or locate the front wheel.
 Between the drum and disc brakes, 3 different covers are used and they can be found in both our Factory and Stainless parts list.